 Several times daily the Black Hawk Helicopter can be seen doing its rounds out of the base and across Tikaboo Valley, patrolling the Area 51 perimeter.
-In the early 1990's it was frequently used to "sandblast" visitors to the area, to scare them away (on public land!).
-Today this obviously illegal procedure has been limited to very rare cases, when curious tourists explore sensitive areas where it is difficult for ground-based security to keep track of them.
+Visitors in the early 1990's report the Black Hawk would sometimes "sandblast" curious tourists.
+We are not aware of any such instances in recent years.
+However, the chopper may come out to investigate if curious visitors explore sensitive areas where it is difficult for ground-based security to keep track of them.

 |Serial #||Contract year||Type||Unit||Status|